logoBack to App page

 8. Navigate to Apps > Manage Apps > Issue Templates for Jira > Configuration.

 9. Switch to the Advanced tab and turn the Allow Customers to use templates via customer portal.
-Issues will be created and edited by user: Issue Templates for Jira toggle on.
+Requests will be created and edited by user: Issue Templates for Jira toggle on.
 By default, it’s turned off.

 Result